 - Engaging in euphoric recall.
 That is, to relive our past sexual experiences for the purpose of arousal while overlooking the negative consequences of those experiences.

 - Driving by known acting out locations.

-This list is by no means exhaustive.
-It is recommended that each member work with their sponsor to establish a personalized, detailed edging definition for themselves and to stop keeping secrets about any of their edging behaviors.
 We offer this information to the newcomer so that they may learn from our experience, receive our strength, and gain hope.

 Am I a Sex and Porn Addict?